Data-Cellar/participant-template/README.md

 #### Customize the Configuration

 The participant's configuration is stored in a `.env` file located at `deploy/participants/<participant-name>/.env`.

+> [!WARNING]
-You **should** review and customize the configuration values in this file to improve security and fit your needs.
+> You **should** review and customize some of the configuration values in this file to improve security and fit your needs.
+Otherwise, you'll be using the default credentials for some services, which poses a significant security risk.

 The following table describes the most important environment variables you may want to customize: